 Contemporary topics of research in theoretical computer science, computer systems and software, intelligent systems.
-Motivation and objectives of the course : This course is meant for MTech (CSE)

-students.
-The idea behind the course is that a student works on a short research problem to get handson experience and also to develop soft skills necessary to conduct research.
+Motivation and objectives of the course : This course is meant for MTech (CSE) students.
+The idea behind the course is that a student works on a short research problem to get hands-on experience and also to develop soft skills necessary to conduct research.
 The 1 credit is for one contact hour per week between the instructor(s) and student(s) for discussion and presentations.
 The 2 credits is for the research work that the student conducts during the week on the course.

-Srikant Y N, Shirish Krishnaji Shevade, Deepak DSouza
+Srikant Y N, Shirish KrishnajiShevade, Deepak DSouza

-· Recent literature
+References : • Recent literature

-Prior consent of instructor(s)
+- Pre-requisites : - Prior consent of instructor(s)